Chinwesarah/Traveltide-Agency/README.md

 The TravelTide team has recently shifted focus from aggressively acquiring new customers to better serving their existing customers.
 In order to achieve better service, the team recognizes that it is important to understand customer demographics and behavior.

 ## Data Sources
-postgresql://Test:bQNxVzJL4g6u@ep-noisy-flower-846766.us-east-2.aws.neon.tech/TravelTide?sslmode=require
+Please refer to the attached Microsoft Word document for the Entity Relationship Diagram and Data Dictionary

 ## Tools
 - Postgres SQL - Used for data analysis
-- Tableau - Used for data visualization

 ## Data Analysis
-Since the aim of this project is to better understand customers, some of the uestions that  were answered using SQL are as follows:
+Since the aim of this project is to better understand customers, The following questions were answered using POSTGRESQL:
 1. Which cross-section of age and gender travels the most?
 ```sql
 WITH age_table AS (